Punktum-dk/epp-service-specification/README.md

 <a id="dkhmmobilephone"></a>
 ### `dkhm:mobilephone`

-Contact objects can have a mobilephone number in addition to `voice` and `fax`.
+Contact objects can have a mobile phone number in addition to `voice` and `fax`.
 The extension was introduced in the DK Hostmaster XSD file set 1.6.

 <a id="dkhmsecondaryemail"></a>
 ### `dkhm:secondaryEmail`